carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 {: .challenge }

+Linking other websites is an essential feature of a website.
+Bare URLs like https://carpentries.org/ can be made clickable by wrapping them into angle brackets like this <https://carpentries.org/>.
+However, usually the bare URL is not very nice and displaying a clickable alternative text is beneficial.
+You can define either
+1. Inline style links - specifying the URL in line - or
+2. Reference style links - referencing a reusable link reference -

 > ## Links
 > Fill in the blanks below to create this rendered view
->
-> Linking to other websites is an essential feature of a website.
-> Bare URLs like https://carpentries.org/ can be made clickable by wrapping them into
-> angle brackets like this <https://carpentries.org/>.
-> However, usually the bare URL is not very nice and displaying a clickable
-> alternative text is beneficial.
-> You can define either
-> 1. Inline style links - specifying the URL in line - or
-> 2. Reference style links - referencing a reusable link reference -.
 >
 > Examples:
 > 1. [Inline link](https://carpentries.org/)